JerichoJones/Old-STAK-Support-Guide/README.md

 ## How to Submit an Issue Like A Boss!
 ---
-**_How-TO and tuning your hardware is not within the scope of Github support and will most likely be ignored._**
+**_How-TO and tuning your hardware is not within the scope of Github support and will most likely be ignored.
+It is just not possible for us to know how to tune every model/version of a component._**

 _How-TO and tuning type questions are better suited to forums such as [REDDIT/r/moneromining](https://www.reddit.com/r/MoneroMining/new/).
 There is a much larger audience of people that have probably